 There are a few downsides to consider with this strategy.
 The success of your sale or promotion requires strong marketing, which will create additional expenses.
 If you run too many sales, your customer base may begin waiting on the sale opportunity and not purchase at full price.
 It’s also possible that the “you get what you pay for” mentality will affect your business.
 If people think your product is on sale because it’s not very good, it could impact your entire business.

 6. Hourly Pricing Strategy

-Hourly pricing is a popular strategy for consulting-based services because there are no labor and materials costs to consider.
+Hourly pricing is also known as rate-based pricing.
+It’s a popular strategy for freelancers, coaches, and consulting-based services because there are no labor and materials costs to consider.
 With it, you charge an hourly rate.
 When you set the rate, you should consider your level of experience first, but you also want to consider any travel expenses, equipment, and overhead costs.

 The skimming strategy mainly works for technology companies.
 With a price skimming strategy, you set the price higher from the product’s release to cover costs.
 You also put money back into making more.
 A price skimming strategy works well for the technology field because tech companies can usually count on early adopters to purchase those products.

 A penetration strategy means that you price your product or service lower to find customers — to penetrate the market.
 A company would use this strategy to build a loyal customer base through its quality and friendly and helpful service.
 Eventually, the company would begin to raise prices to secure a larger profit margin.

 A premium pricing strategy is the opposite of a penetration strategy.
 Instead of setting a low price to grow your base, you set a high price and set the expectation that the higher price means a higher value than your competition.
 A great example of this strategy is the car industry.
 This strategy is most effective for a business when a new product is introduced, if it is unique somehow, when the product will be limited, or has no true competition due to patents or other protection.